LeibTon/randomness/README.md

 ### Just a random experiment on randomness

-This project is based on Autoregressive models trying to predict your randomness in generating a sequence of 0's and 1's.
+This project is based on Autoregressive models trying to predict your randomness in generating a sequence of 0's and 1's.(whole thing based on a Neuromatch tutorial.)
 [Let's Explore Randomness](https://prakashaditya369.github.io/randomness)

 ## Source Code: